IntentArchitect/Intent.Modules.NET/README.md

 ## Where can I get support?

 Please visit this [Github Repository](https://github.com/IntentSoftware/Support/issues) to ask questions, log bugs or request new features.

+## How to contribute?

+We appreciate your contributions!
+If you have improvements or new features you'd like to suggest for our modules, feel free to submit pull requests.
+To get started, please refer to our [Pull Request Process Guide](docs/external-prs.md) for detailed instructions on how to contribute effectively.
+We look forward to your valuable input!